 - Basophils secrete chemicals to help mediate the body’s response to allergies and infectious agents.

-- Eosinophils respond to parasites and cancer cells and assist with allergic response.
+- Eosinophils respond to parasites and cancer cells and assist with allergic responses.

 - Lymphocytes produce antibodies against bacteria, viruses, and other invaders.

-Some types of white blood cells typically only live for 1 to 3 days, so your bone marrow is constantly producing more.
+The lifespan of white blood cells can vary from hours to years, depending on the type, and your bone marrow is constantly producing more.

 White blood cells live in a delicate balance.
 When one type is high, another might be low.

 Looking at monocytes alone may not give you the whole picture.
-That’s why each type of white blood cell will be listed as a percentage on your blood test report.
+Labs typically list each type of white blood cell as a percentage on your blood test report.
 This report may refer to the overall count as the leukocyte count.
 It’s another term for white blood cell count.

-Monocytes typically make up a fairly small percentage of your white blood cells.
-They can be referred to as absolute monocytes or “monocytes (absolute)” in blood test results when a count of monocytes is reported.
+Monocytes typically make up a relatively small percentage of your white blood cells.
+They can be called absolute monocytes or “monocytes (absolute)” in blood test results that report the count.

 An absolute monocyte count above

-Your monocyte level and overall white blood count are likely to rise in response to:
+Your monocyte level and overall white blood count may rise in response to: